PostHog/posthog.com/contents/blog/posthog-vs-logrocket.md

 LogRocket is a frontend monitoring platform which, like PostHog, combines multiple tools into one platform.
 In this article we’ll explain some of the biggest similarities and differences between PostHog and LogRocket, but here’s the short version:

--   LogRocket focuses heavily on helping frontend developers to detect and solve issues.
-It offers tools such as session recording, analytics and performance monitoring.
+- LogRocket focuses on helping frontend developers detect and solve issues.
+It offers tools such as session recording, analytics, and performance monitoring.

 - PostHog is an all-in-one platform that helps teams build better products.
 It includes many of the same tools as LogRocket, including session recording, analytics and performance monitoring — but also extends to feature flags, A/B testing and more.

 In this article, we will:

 - Compare PostHog and LogRocket’s core features
 - Examine PostHog and LogRocket’s library support
 - Discuss what integrations are available with other tools
 - Explore other frequently asked questions about PostHog and LogRocket

 ## How do PostHog and LogRocket differ?

 ### 1. PostHog does more than frontend monitoring

 PostHog goes beyond frontend monitoring by augmenting product analytics and session recording with powerful product and data tools, such as feature flags, A/B testing, and SQL querying.
-While LogRocket’s narrow focus on frontend issues means it offers a few specialist features, PostHog offers greater value and is more widely useful for the vast majority of teams and organizations
+While LogRocket’s focus on the frontend means it offers a few specialist features, PostHog offers greater value and is more widely useful for the majority of teams and organizations

 ### 2. PostHog is open source and transparent

 PostHog is built with transparency at its core.
-Not only do we work in the open and give full access to [our source code](https://github.com/PostHog/posthog), we also enable others to [build integrations](/docs/apps/build) or [other services on top of PostHog](/how-we-built-an-app-server), raise their own PRs, or feed back on [our roadmap](/roadmap).
+Not only do we work in the open and give full access to [our source code](https://github.com/PostHog/posthog), we also enable others to [build integrations](/docs/apps/build) or [other services on top of PostHog](/how-we-built-an-app-server), open their own PRs, or give feedback on [our roadmap](/roadmap).
 PostHog's open app framework makes it easy to integrate internal tools, an advantage closed-source products like LogRocket can't offer.

 ### 3. PostHog constantly ships new features